 Why does it exist?

 Most popular web sites in South Africa, even with content directed towards a South African market, have on average around 30% of hits coming from browsers abroad.
 There is an exponential cost difference between local and international bandwidth, often making the international component of a site's traffic more expensive than local access.
 This often results in sites having to limit or throttle the rate of access from browsers abroad, where South African sites are already significantly slower when accessed from countries abroad compared to sites hosted in the US, Asia or Europe.
-NetOpti International delivers the following benefits to sites like these: It can save from 50% to 90% of international bandwidth used, reducing costs significantly.
+NetOpti International delivers the following benefits to sites like these: It can save from 50% to 90% of international bandwidth used, reducing costs significantly.- It brings down response times and increases transfer speeds significantly, especially on large graphical and media content.
+Sites will be as fast to access from abroad as any other major international site.

 Who is this for?